artifacthub/hub/docs/kyverno_policies_repositories.md

 In the previous case, even the `package1` directory could be omitted.
 The reason is that both packages names and versions are read from the `artifacthub-pkg.yml` metadata file, so directories names are not used at all.

 Each package version **needs** an `artifacthub-pkg.yml` metadata file.
 Please see the file [spec](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml) for more details.
 The [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml) repository metadata file shown above can be used to setup features like [Verified publisher](https://github.com/artifacthub/hub/blob/master/docs/repositories.md#verified-publisher) or [Ownership claim](https://github.com/artifacthub/hub/blob/master/docs/repositories.md#ownership-claim).
 This file must be located at `/path/to/packages`.

+In order to locate the Kyverno policy within a given folder, Artifact Hub assumes the policy is named the same as the folder in which it occurs.
+For example, a policy YAML file named `require-labels.yaml` is expected to be in a folder named `require-labels`.

 Once you have added your repository, you are all set up.
 As you add new versions of your policies packages or even new packages to your git repository, they'll be automatically indexed and listed in Artifact Hub.